mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     He immediately looked out toward the water, and glanced back to find Shinna walking back into the forest.
 With a rush of adrenaline, he leapt toward the ocean and didn't look back.

-    *The water is... warm?* He was slightly disconcerted at the warmth amidst the faint tickles of bluekelp as he swam past, as if the ocean itself had come alive and he was headed straight into its belly.
-The frail villi-like stalks bent and swayed to his movements, their light and making it easier to look for Casra.
-Amidst all the noise of his swimming, he thought he could hear voices amongst the static in his listener, but he ignored it and kept searching.

     Once he reached about 30 paces, he dove underwater to look for hae and was faced with a forest of light.
 It was impossible to see more than a few paces away, and his muscles were becoming slow to respond, but he carried on anyway, diving several times to look for the silhouette of a body.